-The Permanent Bureau of the Hague Conference on Private International Law (the Hague Conference) seeks interns who, in the context of their degree studies or their doctoral research, wish to deepen their knowledge of private international law, understand how the Hague Conference functions and provide assistance in the work of the institution.
+The Permanent Bureau of the HCCH seeks legal interns to assist HCCH staff members in the discharge of their duties and in their day-to-day work.
+It is also an opportunity for students who, in the context of their degree studies or their doctoral research, wish to gain practical educational work experience, to deepen their knowledge of private international law, and to understand how the HCCH functions.

 Duration of Internships

-As a general rule, the duration of an internship is three or six months.
-Please note that only full-time internships will be considered.
+The duration of an HCCH internship is generally three to six months.
+Please note that only applications for full-time internships (five days per week) will be considered.

-The intern should speak at least one of the two official languages of the Conference, French and English.
+The intern should speak at least one of the two official languages of the HCCH, English and French.
 Knowledge of the other official language is an asset.
 Knowledge of any other languages may also be an advantage.

 Duties of the intern